-(2) The Series 2023 New Money Bonds have been duly authorized and issued in accordance with the Constitution and statutes of the State of Georgia and the Bond Ordinance and constitute valid and binding limited obligations of the City, and (i) with respect to the Series 2023B-1/B-2/C Bonds, are each payable solely from and secured by a Senior Lien on General Revenues of the Airport on a parity with currently outstanding Senior Lien General Revenue Bonds, and (ii) with respect to the Series 2023D/E Green Bonds, are each payable solely from and secured by (1) a Senior Lien on PFC Revenues of the Airport and (2) a Subordinate Lien on General Revenues of the Airport subordinate to the Lien on General Revenues securing Senior Lien General Revenue Bonds, on a parity with those currently outstanding Hybrid PFC Bonds that have a Senior Lien on PFC Revenues and a Subordinate Lien on General Revenues.
-The Series 2023 New Money Bonds and the premium (if any) and interest thereon do not constitute a pledge of the faith and credit of the State of Georgia or any political subdivision thereof, including without limitation, the City.
-No other opinion is given herein on the lien status of any Series 2023 New Money Bonds.
+(2) The Series 2024 Bonds have been duly authorized and issued in accordance with the Constitution and statutes of the State of Georgia and the Bond Ordinance and constitute valid and binding limited obligations of the City, and are each payable solely from and secured by a Senior Lien on General Revenues of the Airport on a parity with currently outstanding Senior Lien General Revenue Bonds.
+The Series 2024 Bonds and the premium (if any) and interest thereon do not constitute a pledge of the faith and credit of the State of Georgia or any political subdivision thereof, including without limitation, the City.
+No other opinion is given herein on the lien status of any Series 2024 Bonds.